anthony0030/fontawesome-color/README.md

-This Project is not afiliated with fontawsome.
+This Project is not affiliated with Font Awesome.

-This project colors the icons fro you
+This project colors the icons for you